Markets

 0.0 pp

-Norway is a country in the western part of the Scandinavian peninsula with 5.60 million inhabitants and the 26th largest economy in the world.
+Norway is a country located on the western part of the Scandinavian Peninsula with a population of 5.6 million and was the 30th largest economy in the world.

-According to the IMF, Norway's economy grew by 0.5% in 2023, as a result of the lingering effects of the war in Ukraine and the Middle East, as well as high levels of inflation, accompanied by tighter monetary policies that will have an impact on private and household consumption, as well as investments.
-For 2024 and 2025, GDP growth is expected to be 1.5% and 1.8% respectively.
+According to the IMF, Norway’s economy grew by 0.5% in 2023, as a result of the lingering effects of the wars in Ukraine and the Middle East, as well as high inflation rates, coupled with tighter monetary policies that will impact private and household consumption, as well as investment.
+GDP growth of 1.5% and 1.8% is projected for 2024 and 2025, respectively.